arromeral/Visualization-MAD-project/README.md

   - Explore the source code to understand the ETL process and data source integration.
   - Ensure you have the necessary libraries to replicate the process in your environment.

-## Dashboard Storytelling: Exploring Adolfo Suárez Madrid-Barajas Airport Flights
+## General Analysis: Exploring Adolfo Suárez Madrid-Barajas Airport Flights
 ### Welcome and Temporal Filter
 As we embark on this journey, our first stop is the temporal filter, located prominently at the top.
 A dynamic slider spanning from November 1, 2022, to October 31, 2023, sets the stage for our exploration through a year's worth of flight data.
 <p align="center">